PREVENT Pandemics Act: Letter To Congressional Leadership

 Communicating regional health systems to the supply chain

 - Government coordination with the commercial market on response, re-entry and understanding manufacturing capacity

 - Assessing ancillary product availability for medical countermeasures

 - Identification of product substitutes.

+These provisions build on supply chain lessons from past events to support future public health responses.
 Medical products are critical to any emergency or pandemic response.
-Ensuring the elasticity of the supply chain is essential to a prepared national healthcare system and is stronger through a public and private partnership because all entities with a role in preparedness depend on the same supply chain.
+Ensuring the elasticity of the supply chain is essential to a prepared national healthcare system and is stronger through a public and private partnership.